-Hammondsport Book Discussion Group
+Hammondsport Book Discussion Group on ZOOM

 The LIBRARY BOOK CLUB is open to all adults and teens who love to read and talk about it!
 New members are always welcome.

 The book club meets on ZOOM on the second Monday of each month at 6:45 pm, unless otherwise stated.
 Please call or email our director, Sally Jacoby Murphy, for an invitation to join the zoom meeting.
 Phone: 607-569-2045 Email: firstname.lastname@example.org

 Upcoming dates and selections: (descriptions from Goodreads or Amazon)